-The 4th International Workshop on Highly Siderophile Element Geochemistry will take place in Durham, United Kingdom (July 11th-14th 2016) and is hosted by the Durham Geochemistry Group of the Department of Earth Sciences.
-A draft list of themes is given here.
-If preparing relevant high-quality full research articles, please keep the GCA THEMATIC VOLUME in mind as a forum for your publication.
+The 4th International Workshop on Highly Siderophile Element Geochemistry took place in Durham, United Kingdom (July 11th-14th 2016) and was hosted by the Durham Geochemistry Group of the Department of Earth Sciences.

 If attending the 79th Annual Meeting of the Meteoritical Society please consider an allied session - 1 of only 5 granted *special session* status:

-This specialist workshop is a 4 day event and is open to all interested parties at an international level.
-The meeting is timed to occur between the 2016 Annual Goldschmidt Conference and the Annual Meeting of the Meteoritical Society.
-It shall complement the short course on highly siderophile and strongly chalcophile elements in high temperature geochemistry and cosmochemistry held 7 months prior and linked to a new RiMG volume.
+This specialist workshop was a 3.5 day event and was open to all interested parties at an international level, attracting 75 presenting delegates.
+The meeting occured between the 2016 Annual Goldschmidt Conference and the Annual Meeting of the Meteoritical Society.
+It complemented the short course on highly siderophile and strongly chalcophile elements in high temperature geochemistry and cosmochemistry held 7 months prior and linked to a new RiMG volume.

-The 4th HSE workshop is of cross-disciplinary appeal in covering analytical advances, as well as low-temperature and high-temperature geo- and cosmochemistry topics pertaining to HSEs and allied elements.
-The meeting and related activities will provide opportunities for friendly exchange between scientists of all levels, thus offering the potential for all to accelerate knowledge/technology sharing and explore new observations that advance understanding of key geo- and cosmochemistry questions.
-Additionally, we anticipate many opportunities for useful new international collaborations to nucleate during the workshop; these will be highly beneficial to continued progress in HSE frontier science and will support overall advances within the geochemistry community, help to create pathways for present and future students, and potentially provide for the early-stages of discussions to commercialise scientific applications for industry.
+The 4th HSE workshop was of cross-disciplinary appeal in covering analytical advances, as well as low-temperature and high-temperature geo- and cosmochemistry topics pertaining to HSEs and allied elements.
+The meeting and related activities provided opportunities for friendly exchange between scientists of all levels, thus offering the potential for all to accelerate knowledge/technology sharing and explore new observations that advance understanding of key geo- and cosmochemistry questions.
+Many useful new international collaborations nucleated during the workshop; these will be highly beneficial to continued progress in HSE frontier science and will support overall advances within the geochemistry community, help to create pathways for present and future students, and potentially provide for the early-stages of discussions to commercialise scientific applications for industry.

 Thank you to our sponsors.
 The Meteoritical Society, The Geochemical Society, The European Association of Geochemistry, ThermoFisher Scientific, Engineering Design Plastics, Nu Instruments, The Geochemistry Group, Applied Mineralogy Group, Mineral Deposits Study Group, and the Volcanic and Magmatic Study Group.